How do term dates, course dates, and section dates work in Canvas?

 Term dates, course dates, and section dates are very symbiotic.
 All of them flow together in all aspects of Canvas.
 Various dates allow different users to participate in the course.

-However, course dates and section dates can override term dates, and some overrides may leave the course open for participation.
+Additionally, some overrides may leave the course open for participation.

 Term dates, course dates, and section dates can also be added through SIS imports.